Metric Differential Privacy at the User-Level Via the Earth Mover's Distance: Applications of Proposed Mechanisms

 \subsection{Frequency Estimation}

 Here, we evaluate the error of \Hist{} for private frequency estimation, where the goal is to obtain a private estimate $\tH$ of the (normalized) histogram $\tK$.
-This problem has been extensively studied in privacy~\cite{hay2009boosting, xu2013differentially,suresh2019differentially, kairouz2016discrete, acharya2018communication, chen2020breaking, acharya2023discrete}; the high-level goal is to minimize the $\ell_p$ distance between $\tH$ and $\tK$.
+This problem has been extensively studied in privacy~\cite{hay2009boosting, xu2013differentially,suresh2019differentially, kairouz2016discrete, acharya2018communication, chen2020breaking, acharya2023discrete}; the high-level goal is to minimize the $\ell_p$ distance between $\tH$ and $\tK$, where $p$ is typically set to $1, 2$ or $\infty$.
 However when the data domain is a general metric space $\calX$, not all $\ell_p$ perturbations to $\tK$ are the same.
-Therefore, we measure the similarity between $\tK, \tH$ via $\emd(\tK, \tH)$, as we do in our privacy definition.
+Therefore, we we will measure the similarity between $\tK, \tH$ via $\emd(\tK, \tH)$, as we do in our privacy definition.

 To simplify the analysis while still demonstrating the effectiveness of our mechanisms, we fix $\calX$ to be the following ``clustered'' metric space.
 Let $\calX = \calB \times \calC$, where $\calB = \{b_1, \ldots, b_s\}$, $\calC = \{c_1, \ldots, c_t\}$ and $s\cdot t = k$.
 For some $r < \frac{1}{2}$, the distance is given by the following: